deadfry42/rubylox/README.md

 # rubylox
-Recreating Pokemon Ruby in the Roblox game engine (engine only, no ROM)
+Recreating Pokemon Ruby to the Roblox game engine (engine only, no ROM)
+***EXTREMELY INCOMPLETE*** (~700 lines as of writing)

-## Note:
+## Notes & Warnings:
-Please do not use my code as an example.
-I am not necessarily a good programmer and when it comes to translating another person's work, it usually isn't for me.
-I am doing this solely as a passion project.

-The main reason why this github repo was made is was to archive my engine code, just to make sure I have a backup of my progress
+ - **DO NOT** use *MY* code as an example.
+I am still learning, and I know that my code is almost never optimised.
+I am always learning throughout this project, so things will be inconsistent.

+ - This is **NOT** a direct port.
+That would be pretty much impossible.
+Even though i would love to make a gba emulator, doing that is WAYYY out of my skill range to be able to do that.
+As of now, i'm sticking to pure recreation.

+ - This project started as a means to challenge myself.
+How?
+Roblox's 2D engine.
+Roblox doesn't have a fantastical 2D engine, so I thought maybe I could try and recreate a really good 2D game that I own in that engine (I don't know how this came to mind - my mind is weird)

-### Assets:
+## Assets:
 This game will require installing a patch to the Roblox internal game files.
 This process will differ between Windows & Mac, but there are tutorials on how to in the discord below.
 The reason you need to install a patch is because this is the way I am trying to get past copyright.
 All of the copyrighted assets are not hosted on Roblox and instead in the patch, which makes the assets unnaccesible for regular users.
-Therefore, because the assets are NOT anywhere publically, I am essentially voiding copyright.
+Therefore, because the assets are NOT stored anywhere within the game code, I am essentially (theoretically) voiding copyright.

- - The patch is made on MacOSX, so if you download or get ahold of a patch with a folder called '_MACOSX', do not worry.
- - I am unsure if the same may be true for Linux, but if there is any other folder relating to 'Linux' or more specifically 'Ubuntu', that is my main machine.
+ - If I ever get a takedown request from TPCi, or if roblox takes it down, I will keep it that way.
+Unfortunately, I don't want to ever be sued (sorry to dissapoint)

 (I am not a lawyer.
 If you are a lawyer, please let me know if this'd work)

-Please join the discord server if you'd like to play the game / talk about this game w/ me and some others maybe https://discord.gg/RfHFJ59khG
+Please join the discord server if you'd like to play the game / talk about this game w/ me and some others maybe: https://discord.gg/RfHFJ59khG

-## This project is incredibly incomplete
-I only started a few days ago (as of 5th July 2023) This means that literately only a few hundred lines are actually written.

-### THIS IS NOT A DIRECT PORT
-Exactly porting Pokemon Ruby to Roblox is basically impossible.
-It would be, theoretically, but there are features like proper image masking that Roblox simply doesn't support (eg. palette swapping).
-I started this project to see if i could challenge myself with these limitations.
-(Yes, I know roblox is capable of a lot of things, but it is primarily a 3D engine, not a 2D one)
-This means the assets provided in the patch aren't exactly a one to one grab from the actual game.
-Due to the palette swapping not being available, the sprites have to be tweaked in order to make it as close as possible.
-Unfortunately, due to the difference in programming languages from C to Lua, some things I will not be able to recreate perfectly, and so it may take a few iterations and hours (or even days) of work to try and get it down to as perfect as possible (i'm generally not a perfectionist but for developing games, I am.)

-# Support me!
+## Support me!
 There is currently no way to support me as this is only a passion project I started for fun, and I don't think i need any support atm.
 There will not be any monetization for the game.
 This is because the game is literately ripping off a very much still copyrighted series, and even though i'm trying to bypass it, it would feel wrong if I profitted off of a trademark (that and, i'm not sure if this game will get much if any recognition online)

+pls add linux support to roblox - it would make my life 1000 times easier (i'm doing this on mac)